Balasubramanian-pg/SQL-Portfolio/README.md

 - **Submit pull requests** with additional business-focused SQL examples.
 - **Share your progress** and insights with the community.

-**SQL is not just a technical skill—it’s a competitive advantage.
+**SQL is not just a technical skill - it’s a competitive advantage.
 Start leveraging it now.**

-*(Inspired by high-efficiency, results-driven methodologies.)*